-You will be staying at Desert Rhino Camp
+You will be staying at Desert Rhino Camp, Half board

 Days at Desert Rhino CampActivities at the Rhino Camp concentrate on rhino tracking.
-You start out early in the morning in a 4x4 vehicle, driving around enjoying whatever wildlife you see.
+Start out early this morning in a 4x4 vehicle, searching for wildlife.
 Meanwhile, trackers are out and about, looking for rhino.
-When the trackers find an animal, they radio over to your vehicle, which approaches to a point which doesn't disturb the rhino.
+When one is found, they radio over to your vehicle, which approaches to a point which doesn't disturb the rhino.
 This may be a kilometre or more away.
 You then go in closer on foot, with your guide, at a slow and steady pace.
 The trackers will always ensure that you stay a safe distance away, but the sheer exhilaration of being within a couple of hundred metres of a rhino whilst on foot more than makes up for the fact that you do not get right up to it.
 Although the walking isn't very strenuous, the terrain can be uneven as the landscape is strewn with small rocks and boulders.
 Sure-footedness and sturdy walking shoes are therefore recommended.You will join the lodge shared activities here.

 Drive from Palmwag Reserve to Etosha National Park

-You will be staying at Ongava Tented Camp
+You will be staying at Ongava Tented Camp, All inclusive

 A Typical day at Ongava LodgeFull days at Ongava Lodge are mostly spend on game drives, rhino tracking and nature walks in the Ongava Reserve.
 One of the day will be a full or half day guided morning and afternoon game drive in Etosha National Park and the massive saltpan.